mabrobotics/MD80-x-CANdle-Documentation/quick_start_guide/QuickStartGuide.md

 :class: no-scaled-link
 ```

 * Solder the motor wires to the PCB making sure all the individual motor wires within a single phase are connected (in case the motor is wound with more than one wire on each phase).
 It is possible to solder the motor from the bottom, however, soldering the wires on the top is also acceptable.
-Make sure that the phase wires are connected only to their respective polygons.
+Make sure that the phase wires are connected only to their respective pads.

 ```{warning}
 The order of the cables does not matter (does not change the rotation direction) as long as the order is not changed after the [calibration](calibration).
 Each modification in wire order should be followed by a full motor [calibration](calibration).